Transition to Life

 Part One of the program provides practical strategies for the transition process, emotional regulation, social understanding and healthy relatonships.

 Part Two focuses on job search preparation, getting hired, keeping a job and participating in a volunteer work experience.
-An introduction to post seondary education opportunities, independant living skills and planning for your future is also included.
+An introduction to post seondary education opportunities, independent living skills and planning for your future is also included.
 The focus of this section of the program is seeking and completing a supported work experience with the goal being a permanent transition into the workforce.
 Assistance and support in obtaining a work placement will be provided.

-How to Apply for Transition to Life
+How to Apply for the Group Transition to Life Course

 - Complete and return the application package with a $200.00 deposit.